How can we help?

 Can’t we put solar panels on rooftops instead?

-However, the 70GW ambition will not be achieved through rooftop solar alone, as few rooftops are ideal for solar power generation.
+However, this ambition will not be achieved through rooftop solar alone, as few rooftops are ideal for solar power generation.
 For a rooftop solar panel to generate electricity, it must be south facing (or at least south-east or south-west), it must have at least 20 square metres of clear roof space and the roof cannot be too shallow or steep.

 Does the use of arable land for solar farms reduce food security?